 #1 Remove the Batteries From the Remote

-We’ll start off with one of the simplest fixes.
-That is, to remove the batteries from your remote control.
-You should do this while you have the TV on.
+Removing the batteries from your remote control can prevent your TV from changing inputs by itself.
+You should remove the batteries while the TV is on.
 Then, you’ll have to play the waiting game.
 Does the TV stop changing input on its own?
-If so, then the following might have been the problem.
+If so, then the following could be the source of the problem:

-- One of the buttons on the remote is stuck and was causing the input interference
+- One of the buttons on the remote is stuck and is causing input interference.

-- Dip a Q-tip in rubbing alcohol.
+- Dip a Q-tip in isopropyl or rubbing alcohol.
 Remove any excess alcohol from the Q-tip.